 Connecting through to the existing building circulation on all three levels, the form of the extension also continues the warehouse like appearance of the existing centre with a series of parallel, pitched roof volumes separated by a rectilinear plantroom.
 Locating the cinemas on first floor allows the ground floor to provide a new entrance and double height foyer space that addresses the three-sided external courtyard formed between the Galeri, the cinema extension and the historic Goleuad dockside building.
 Materially, the extension is clad in a robust, standing seam zinc sheet to the walls and roof, emphasising the volumes of the cinemas spaces within, with large areas of glazing to the gabled courtyard elevation and ground floor.
 The extension was completed August 2018.

 Details of the extension can be seen at the end of the thumbnail images.

 |Architects||Richard Murphy, James Mason, Chris Rogers, Tim Bayman, Fiona Henderson, Chris Rhodes, Adrian Welch, John Walker|

 |M&E Engineers||Buro Happold|

 |Client||Cwmni Tref Caernarfon|

-For proposed extension:
+For the extension: